internetisgone/kms-bot/README.md

 # KMS bot
-discord bot that periodically deletes old messages in text channels using [purge](https://discordpy.readthedocs.io/en/stable/api.html?highlight=purge#discord.TextChannel.purge)<br>
+simple discord bot that deletes old messages in text channels on a rolling basis using [purge](https://discordpy.readthedocs.io/en/stable/api.html?highlight=purge#discord.TextChannel.purge)<br>
 - requires the absolute minimum permissions. no message content access
 - purge durations are kept in a local SQLite database and resumed on bot restart
 - pinned messages are left untouched<br>